My City of Ruins

-"My City of Ruins" is a song written and performed by Bruce Springsteen.
+"My City of Ruins" is a song written and performed by American rock singer Bruce Springsteen.
 Originally written as an elegy for Asbury Park, New Jersey, "My City of Ruins" took on new meaning as a message of hope following the September 11 attacks.
 The song was included as the final track on Springsteen's 2002 album The Rising; it was released as a single in New Zealand in 2011, charting at number 17.

 History

 "My City of Ruins" is "a song with a stately gospel-hymn feel that bemoaned the hard times that had hit...Asbury Park, and that was meant to inspire people to help in the city’s resurrection".
 Springsteen played the song for the first time on December 17, 2000 at Asbury Park Convention Hall.
 "My City of Ruins" is organized around the melody line of Curtis Mayfield's "People Get Ready".

 September 11 association

 "My City of Ruins" took on a new meaning soon after the September 11 attacks, when "its lyrics of hope and rebirth [became] a rallying cry".
 Springsteen performed the song live at the America: A Tribute to Heroes national telethon 10 days after the attacks.
 With a guitar and a harmonica, Springsteen introduced the number as "a prayer for our fallen brothers and sisters".
 Springsteen's live performance of "My City of Ruins" was included on the December 2001 America: A Tribute to Heroes album.